Tech1k/helloesp/README.md

 ``bme280`` - Code for the ESP32 with the BME280 module for altitude and temperature readings

-``oled`` - Code for the ESP32 with the BME280 and OLED module for altitude and temperature readings and displaying them on and oled display
+``oled`` - Code for the ESP32 with the BME280 and OLED module for altitude and temperature readings and displaying them on an oled display

 ## External Libraries